The full story:

 “The social information shows us how our alumni are interacting with us,” Mike said.
 “This is information that we can’t get anywhere else, and that alone is valuable to what we’re doing.”

 Cornell defines an engaged Facebook constituent as someone who has liked five or more posts or who has made at least one comment on its pages within the current fiscal year.

 The team doesn’t stop at merely measuring this engagement.
 Cornell takes the next step and exports lists of these alumni from EverTrue to use in further outreach via Facebook ads or email marketing campaigns as a way to move alumni through the engagement funnel.

-“We’re thinking about all the other stuff we want these people to do and focusing on that with our outreach to see if we can get them to bite,” Ashley Budd, director of digital marketing, said.
+“We’re thinking about all the other stuff we want these people to do and focusing on that with our outreach to see if we can get them to bite,” Ashley Budd, director of digital marketing for alumni affairs and development, said.
 “We’ll ramp up awareness and cultivation on social media to get this audience paying attention, then jump into their inbox or send a targeted Facebook ad with an offer when they’re more likely to take action.”

 The team also uses EverTrue to build segments for annual fund and crowdfunding appeals.
 A few weeks before a campaign is due to launch, Mike and Ashley share relevant content on Facebook.
 Using EverTrue, they can then track people who like or comment on the post and build a list of interested prospects to solicit.

-“EverTrue represents a leap forward for alumni relations and development,” Andrew Gossen, executive director of digital, said.
+“EverTrue represents a leap forward for alumni relations and development,” Andrew Gossen, executive director of digital for alumni affairs and development, said.
 “With tools like this, we can see what people are interested in right now and produce a better user experience for alumni.”